 - Muslim Personal Law, UCT Law @ Work

 From time to time, Waheeda provides pro bono legal services to indigent people through her involvement with the Southern Suburbs Legal Advice Centre.
 She has provided training on Muslim personal law and human rights issues to civil society organisations and government departments.
-She has also been involved in several non-governmental organizations including being a member of the National Association of Democratic Lawyers of South Africa (Nadel); Co-founder and former Trustee of Shura Yabafazi (Consultation of Women'); former Chairperson of the South African Recognition of Muslim Marriages Forum; former Chairperson and Board Member of Engender; and former Secretary of the Western Cape branch of Nadel.
+She has also been involved in several non-governmental organizations including being a member of the National Association of Democratic Lawyers of South Africa (Nadel); Founding member and former Trustee of Shura Yabafazi (Consultation of Women'); Founding member and former Chairperson of the South African Recognition of Muslim Marriages Forum; Founding member, former Chairperson and Board Member of Engender; Founding member and former Chairperson of the Progressive Professionals Forum (Western Cape); and former Secretary of the Western Cape branch of Nadel.